Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Truckload carriers were down for the week, with the only exceptions being Celadon Group (NYSE:CGI) and Daseke Inc. (NASDAQ:DSKE).
 The trucking industry's woes have continued despite the rhetoric from most companies.
 Management at the majority of companies have sung the same tune as the combination of increasing demand and tighter capacity are expected to improve performance in the second half of the year.

-Investors need to continue keep a close eye on gross domestic product (OTC:GDP) growth for 2017, as well as on seaport traffic, retail sales and the consumer price index (NYSEARCA:CPI).
+Investors need to continue keep a close eye on gross domestic product (GDP) growth for 2017, as well as on seaport traffic, retail sales and the consumer price index (CPI).

 Less-Than-Truckload Carriers

-Less-than-truckload (NYSEARCA:LTL) carriers were all down for the week.
+Less-than-truckload (LTL) carriers were all down for the week.
 It should be noted that there are more consolidated companies which also provide large scale LTL services.
 For pure-plays, performance has been strongly impacted by the recent negative results of ArcBest Corporation (NASDAQ:ARCB) and YRC Worldwide (NASDAQ:YRCW).

 I remain positive for the LTL industry, especially for the companies which have been stronger of late.
 Similar to truckload peers, expectations remain optimistic for the second half of the year.
 I have been cautioning long-term investors on ArcBest and YRC, but speculative traders may find value at today's levels.